Speakers League is a great fit for all of these types of organizations and individuals.

 During the final segment of the meeting, each speaker is evaluated by a fellow club member, following club guidelines for evaluation.

 After each segment, club members (and guest students) cast votes for the winner of each segment — Best Impromptu, Best Speaker, and Best Evaluator.
 At the end of the meeting, ribbons are awarded to the winners.
+(Not every club does voting.
+It is up to the Club Chairperson.)

 There are four Levels within the Speakers League program.
 To complete Level I, members must do each Club role at least once, and give the seven speeches outlined below.